Kerry Bolton: Other activities

 In 2014, Bolton was involved in a campaign seeking (unsuccessfully) to save a young dog from euthanasia for allegedly nipping another dog on the hind leg in the course of play.
 The dog was euthanised two days early after threats on Facebook of violence against council staff members.

 In 2019, he appeared in court for breaching the name suppression of a sexual assault victim in 2018 on a radio show.
-Bolton was discharged without conviction by Porirua District Court judge Ian Mill on Thursday said the discharge was conditional on him paying reparation of $1500 to the victim within a month.
+Bolton was discharged without conviction by Porirua District Court judge Ian Mill on the condition that he pay reparation of $1500 to the victim within a month.
 Police prosecutor Sergeant Paul Macky said it was inconceivable that he did not know about the suppression.